cockroachlabs/open-sourced-interview-process/EngineeringExercises.md

 ## Infrastructure Design

-You will be discussing the deployment of CRDB in a production environment as a service and how you would go through that process.
+You will be discussing the deployment of CockroachDB in a production environment as a service and how you would go through that process.
 You should be prepared to touch on security, alerting, monitoring, and access.
-For example, "how do you keep CRDB running?"
+For example, "How do you keep CockroachDB running?"

 ## Role-related System Design